 Revocation: Vault has built-in support for secret revocation.
 Vault can revoke not only single secrets, but also a tree of secrets.
 For example, Vault can revoke all secrets read by a specific user or all secrets of a specific type.
 Revocation assists in key rolling as well as locking down systems in the case of an intrusion.
 This also allows for organizations to plan and train for various "break glass" procedures.

 Data encryption: Vault can encrypt and decrypt data without storing it.
-This allows security teams to define encryption parameters and developers to store encrypted data in a location such as a SQL database without having to design their own encryption methods.
+This allows security teams to define encryption parameters and developers to store encrypted data in a location such as a SQL database without having to design their own encryption methods (learn about ours in How does Vault encrypt data?).

 Auditing: All access to Vault can be sent to multiple audit backends.
 This includes any request to Vault: successes, failures, configuration, data access, etc. Audit logs can be sent to syslog, files, and more.
 Multiple audit backends can be enabled to have redundant copies of audit logs.